oneconvergence/dkube-examples/chest-xray/README.md

 - Deploy a model for serving
 - Train a model with hyperparameter optimization

+If you want to create a Model Monitor, you can follow the steps at [Create a Model Monitor](./README-monitor-nb.md).

 ## 1. Create the DKube Repos

 DKube Repos provide a convenient way to use the example within a notebook and for your batch training runs.